This widget allows the use of 3G modems and phones attached to USB host ports. These ports are

 Q: On what versions of Android will it work?
 What happens when I update my firmware?

 A: The minimum version is Android 2.2.
 However, USB device management was added to Android only with version 3.1 (Honeycomb), making automatic device detection possible (see answer to previous wuestion).
 Tablets and phones running earlier versions had to provide their own USB host management.

-All 4.x versions of Android are reportedly working fine, including the last 4.2.2 update on Google's devices.
+4.x versions of Android are reportedly working fine, up to the 4.2.2 update on Google's devices.

 Regarding updates: note that if you had to add serial drivers to your previous firmware, you will probably have to renew the drivers after a firmware update, because the kernel version included with the update is likely to be different.